Cell Behavior Video Classification Challenge

 The dataset consists of 300 pairs of video-patches and their corresponding labels, divided as follows:

 Each subset includes video patches extracted from different and independent IVM videos.
+The organization of the training folder and of the Phase 1 test set folder is as follows:

 Evaluation